Fan-loewe/fantastic/content/authors/admin/_index.md

 ---
 ## About Me

-During my studies and professional experiences in China, Germany, and Switzerland, I focused on developing digital applications and services using AI, data science, and ubiquitous computing.
+During my studies and research experiences in China, Germany, and Switzerland, I focused on developing digital applications and services using AI and data science to tacle complex real-world challenges.
 From electrical engineering and robotics to digital health, my passion is to develop technologies that improve people’s quality of life.